lindawangg/COVID-Net/README.md

 If you are a researcher or healthcare worker and you would like access to the GSInquire tool to use to interpret COVID-Net results on your data or existing data, please reach out to a28wong@uwaterloo.ca or alex@darwinai.ca

 Our desire is to encourage broad adoption and contribution to this project.
 Accordingly this project has been licensed under the GNU Affero General Public License 3.0.
 Please see [license file](LICENSE.md) for terms.
 If you would like to discuss alternative licensing models, please reach out to us at: linda.wang513@gmail.com and a28wong@uwaterloo.ca or alex@darwinai.ca.

+If there are any technical questions, please contact desmond.zq.lin@gmail.com

 If you find our work useful, can cite our paper using: